TheNewAttacker64/Theattacker-Crypter/README.md

  I don t know how much This will stay FUD but will be updating it always and adding New Injection and new Attacks to it

+ # HINT

+ Simple Note to avoid Detection Completely Use .NET obfuscator like Smart Assembly

  # Support

  if you want to support any of my work you could donate here